vruthvik-chinthoju/employee_management-python-flask-postgres/README.md

-# Flask Manager Application
+# Employee-Management Flask Application

 ## One-Line Summary
-A job-ready Flask web application demonstrating backend development with Python, clean architecture, and real-world project practices.
+A Flask web application demonstrating backend development with Python, clean architecture, and real-world project practices.

 ---

 ## Project Title
-Flask Manager Application
+Employee-Management Application

 ---

 ## Overview
-The Flask Manager Application is a backend-focused web project built using Flask and Python.
+The Employee-Management Flask Application is a backend-focused web project built using Flask and Python.
 It demonstrates how a real-world web application is structured by separating backend logic, templates, and static assets.
 The project follows clean coding practices and is suitable for showcasing backend and full-stack fundamentals to recruiters.

 ---